Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

 29th May, Institute of Latin American Studies, School of Advanced Study, London

-Keynote speaker: Dr. Tamara J. Walker, University of Toronto
+Keynote speakers: Dr. Tamara J. Walker, University of Toronto & Prof. Alejandro de la Fuente, Harvard University

 Recent years have witnessed a rich wave of scholarship examining representations of Blackness in the visual cultures of the Atlantic world.
 This avenue of enquiry is particularly germane to Latin America and the Caribbean, home to the world’s largest African diasporic populations.
 Whilst the theme of black people’s invisibility is deeply inscribed in both the history and scholarship of the region, the study of visual and material culture presents new avenues for understanding both the complexities of the black experience, and the ways in which notions of Blackness and peoples of African descent have indelibly shaped the cultures and societies of Latin America and the Caribbean.